nickils/Golem/golem-tools.md

 it is closed are dropped (only commands from the ~45 s before startup may still run).

-Every command takes ~1-3 s (relay latency).
+Every command takes a few seconds (relay latency plus a short startup).
 That is normal.
-Do not retry faster; the helper already waits.
+Do not retry faster; the CLI already waits.
 Every result is JSON:

     {"ok": true, "result": {...}, "turnOpen": false}